NVC Empathy-Based Consultation Group

 Want support with integrating principles and skills from Nonviolent Communication into your therapeutic work?

-- Understanding your clients through the lens of needs consciousness
+- Understanding your clients and your reactions to your clients through the lens of needs consciousness

 - The connection between feelings and needs